ashinkarov/cnn-futhark/rebuttal/rebuttal.md

-Yes, you are right, it would be nicer to prove safe translation to Futhark by defining a model of Futhark, and then relating the interpretation of futhark programs and evaluation of E.  This does require more work though, and in practice, code generation seemd to be the least interesting part of the work.
+Yes, you are right, it would be nicer to prove safe translation to Futhark by defining a model of Futhark, and then relating the interpretation of futhark programs and evaluation of E.  This does require more work though, and in practice, code generation seemed to be the least interesting part of the work.
 We thought that the proposed way might be a reasonable compromise that gets us NBE without introducing much scaffolding.